league-curriculum/league-curriculum/docs/source/howto/test_site_network.md

 # Testing Site Wifi

-The League teaches most of it's classes using a set up professional programming tools that store code securely and allow editing and running the code on the web.
+The League teaches most of its classes using a set of professional programming tools that store code securely and allow editing and running the code on the web.
 In additional to being valuable tools for students to learn, they allow us to teach students with Chromebooks.
 However, these tools sometimes don't function with some network configurations.

-Running this startup proceedure before your students first class will ensure that they can being programming immediately on the first day.
+Running this test procedure before your students' first class will ensure that they can being programming immediately on the first day.
+School administrators can run these tests themselves or a League administrator can run this test by controlling your screen in a Zoom meeting.

-*Run these tests on the same WiFi network that your students will use, preferable with the same type of computer they will use. *
+__Run these tests on the same WiFi network that your students will use, preferably with the same type of computer they will use.__

 ## 1: Get a Github Account